zeppe-lin/cryptmount/README.md

 This distribution have the following little differences:
 - add LICENSE file (obtained from Matthew's initial Arch package)
 - manual pages in mdoc(7) format
+- GNU-style help/usage (-[hV] options)
+- no (/usr/bin/)awk dependency
+- findmnt(8) is mandatory
+- use `TMPDIR` as work dir and fallback to `/tmp` if unset
+- POSIX Makefile
+- various minor changes and cleanups (the code refactoring is still WIP)

 See git log for complete/further differences.